 The Cotswold Way is a long-distance walk that runs for 163 km from the medieval market town of Chipping Campden to the historic city of Bath.
-Following the western edge of the Cotswold Hills, the Cotswold Way route winds through gently rolling pastures, quiet beech woodland, and fairytale, honey-coloured medieval villages steeped in history.
-On this itinerary, we arrange comfortable accommodation in en-suite rooms at charming hotels and accredited guesthouses and we transfer your luggage between each of the accommodations.
+Following the Cotswold Hills’ western edge, the Cotswold Way route winds through gently rolling pastures, quiet beech woodland, and fairytale, honey-coloured medieval villages steeped in history.
+We arrange comfortable accommodation in en-suite rooms at charming hotels and accredited guesthouses on this itinerary, and we transfer your luggage between each of the accommodations.

 Day 1: Arrive Chipping Campden

 Chipping Campden is one of the loveliest Cotswold towns.
 A two-hour train journey from London to Moreton-in-the-Marsh and a 10-km taxi or bus ride bring you quickly to the start of your holiday.
 Take time to explore this charming historic market town with its shops, silversmiths and ‘wool church’.

 Day 2: Chipping Campden to Broadway | 10 km / 6 mi